First Office Action

 In some cases, the patent office is not persuaded by the applicant's response.
 Instead, the patent examiner either continues to reject the application on the same grounds identified in the first office action, or develops new reasons why the application still does not meet the legal requirements for patentability.
 The applicant is notified of this continued rejection through a second office action.
 In most cases, this second office action will be made "final."
 When an office action is final, the applicant's response is then limited.
 The applicant's choices are generally one of the following:

 - convince the Examiner to allow the application through a request for reconsideration;

-- file a continuing patent application which will allow the examination to continue.
+- file a request for continued examination (or "RCE"), which will allow the examination to continue.

 In responding to the final office action, the applicant must remember that a six month deadline will be established, just as in the first office action.
 If the applicant, in consultation with her/his attorney, believes the invention is not patentable, the application should be abandoned.
-Alternatively, the applicant may request reconsideration from the Examiner, but such a request must be made early and must include arguments or amendments which place the application in position for an allowance.
-The applicant must then wait for a response to the request for reconsideration, but the applicant cannot allow more than six months from the date of final rejection to pass.
+Alternatively, the applicant may request reconsideration from the Examiner, but such a request should be made early and must include arguments or amendments which place the application in position for an allowance.
+The applicant must then wait for a response to the request for reconsideration.